 Credit: Bob Schroeder, U.S. Forest Service.
 (Cropped from original)

-Douglas-fir is among the world’s most economically important tree species and is abundant across southwestern Oregon, where it is the dominant species in many low to mid-elevation forests.
-Douglas-fir trees provide vital wildlife ...
+Douglas-fir is one of the world’s most economically important tree species.
+In southwest Oregon, it is the dominant tree in many low- to mid-elevation forests.
+Douglas-fir provides critical wildlife habitat, stores carbon and ...

 Asthma is the top cause of absenteeism in U.S. public K–12 schools.
 In Oregon, common school pests such as mice, cockroaches and flies are known asthma triggers and can transmit serious diseases like E. coli, leptospirosis, ...